egordm/boosters/design/definitions_and_principles.md

 - **SoA (Structure-of-Arrays)**: Memory layout where node attributes (e.g., split indices, thresholds) are stored in separate contiguous arrays rather than interleaved structs.
 - **Packed Layout**: A memory layout optimized for a specific backend (CPU SIMD or GPU), often aligned and contiguous.
 - **Visitor**: A traversal abstraction that operates on a view of the forest and performs actions (like accumulation) on leaf hits.
+- **Accumulation**: The process of summing leaf values from multiple trees into an output buffer.
+In gradient boosting, predictions are additive: `output[group] = base_score + Σ leaf_values[tree]`.
+Accumulation happens per-group for multi-class, and can be vectorized (SIMD) when processing multiple rows or trees.
+The `accumulate()` method on `LeafValue` adds a single leaf's contribution to the running total.

 ## 2. Design Principles